yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![It works\!](/ps/ps1/img/4-5.png)

-Note that on lower resolution screens, your emulator may not show the faux iPad bezel.
-In addition, the height (in pixels) of the iPad may exceed the height of your screen.
+On lower resolution screens, the height (in pixels) of the iPad may exceed the height of your screen.
 If this happens, you will need to scroll up and down within the emulator.
 From the menubar, go to **Window > Scale** and change it to a lower scale if you find it too big.

 Holding the `option` key with your cursor over the emulator's "screen" brings out two grey circles representing two touch points.
 This is useful for debugging pinch and rotate gestures.
 Pressing `shift` while holding the `option` key will allow you to move the center position of the two points.